wafiyulahdi-port/Python---Yolo-V.3/README.md

 # Python---Yolo-V.3
-This repository demonstrates object detection using YOLO v3 on images, videos, and real-time webcam input.
+This repository demonstrates object detection using YOLO v3 tiny on images, videos, and real-time webcam input.